NWMT: Ron Silk Wins 2023 Opener at New Smyrna

 Jake Johnson, Dave Sapienza, Austin Beers, Anthony Nocella and Tommy Catalano rounded out the top 10.

-The field slowed for caution five times throughout the 200-lap event.
+The caution flag slowed the field five times throughout the 200-lap event.

 The first was drawn on lap 18 involving Brian Robie and Ken Heagy.
 About five laps later after returning to green flag conditions, the No. 32 of Tyler Rypkema went around in turn three drawing the second yellow.
 Rypkema continued to finish 11th.

 On lap 83 J.R.
 Bertuccio Jr. went around in turn two.
 The driver of the No. 2 finished 30th and 54 laps down as a result.
 Jake Johnson and Craig Lutz tangled to bring out the fourth yellow of the race on lap 157.
 Lutz went on to an 18th-place finish.